dannsam/xenko-docs/manual/get-started/install-xenko.md

     ![Installation status](media/install-xenko-installation-status.png)

-After the installation finishes, the [Xenko launcher](xenko-launcher.md) opens.
+After the installation finishes, Xenko Launcher opens.
 Shortcuts are created for Xenko in the selected locations.

-Now you're ready to start using the [Xenko launcher](xenko-launcher.md).
+Now you're ready to [launch Xenko](launch-xenko.md).